Timber Decking Cost

 Gardeners typically charge around £20 to £40, although the rate usually depends on your location.

-Additional Costs of Installing Timber Decking
+Additional Timber Decking Installation Costs

 To enhance the look of your decking you may want to consider additional jobs, such as: